jywu20/Notes/Computer Science/Circuit/HDL.md

 The variant of procedural programming that works on the concept of state machines and is sketched in the last section in which we have assignments and combinational logic is known as register transfer level (RTL) description.
 The meaning of the name is self-explained;
-one thing we need to note however is that the registers mentioned in RTL are not always physical registers: it's probably better to call them variables, as they are abstract entities that, depending on whether their values need to be kept for the use of the next clock cycle, are sometimes realized as physical registers and sometimes just some wires.
+one thing we need to note however is that the registers mentioned in RTL are not always physical registers: here the term *register* is an abstract, semantic concept, and it's probably better to call them variables, as they are abstract entities that, depending on whether their values need to be kept for the use of the next clock cycle, are sometimes realized as physical registers and sometimes just some wires.
 This distinction reminds us of how stateful programming is modeled in functional programming languages like Haskell;
 the implication of this is discussed [here](#functional-programming-in-circuit-designing).
+After synthesis a register may be a flip-flop, a latch, or simply a wire if it has no stateful behaviors.

 RTL is the theoretical basis of many hardware description languages (HDLs).
 Currently the most important HDLs are VHDL and Verilog.